DHA is currently accepting applications for a part-time Veterinary

 genuinely care about all animals and will

-be committed to providing exceptional care to our shelter clients and
+be committed to providing exceptional care to our clients and

 Duties include but are not limited to:

-- Administering tests to check for Heartworms and other parasites, urine pH, FeLV/FIV, Parvo, etc.
+- Administer tests to check for Heartworms and other parasites, urine pH, FeLV/FIV, Parvo, etc.

 - Performing blood sampling, skin scrapings, fecal floats, UV checks for Ringworm, etc.

-- Conducting nail clipping, ear cleaning, suture removal, and weight checks on all shelter animals
+- Conduct nail clipping, ear cleaning, suture removal, and weight checks on all resident animals

-handling of clients' pets while vaccinations and microchips are
+- Assist the veterinarian at Vaccination Clinics, including handling of pets while vaccinations and microchips are administered

-- Communicating effectively with partnering veterinary offices and volunteers who are providing foster care for shelter animals
+- Communicate effectively with partnering veterinary offices and foster parents who are providing care for the shelter animals

-- Assisting the veterinarian with euthanasia when necessary (DHA is a
+- Assist with euthanasia when necessary (DHA is a

 no kill shelter that does not euthanize to make room for other animals)